-Many people mistake George Barris as the creator of the Monkeemobile, partly because George is famous for building some famous T.V. cars, he created probably the three best, the “Batmobile,” “Drag-u-la” and “The Munster’s Koach.”
-Secondly there are allegations that George Barris was deliberately trying to confuse the public into believing he built the “Monkeemobile.”
+Many people mistake George Barris as the creator of the Monkeemobile.
+George is famous for building some famous T.V. cars.
+Barris created probably the three best TV show cars.
+The Batmobile, Drag-u-la and The Munster’s Koach.
+There are allegations that Barris was deliberately trying to confuse the public into believing he built the Monkeemobile.

-George Barris didn’t build the “Monkeemobile,” he bought one
+George Barris didn’t build the “Monkeemobile,” he bought one of Dean Jeffries “Monkeemobile’s” and then the Barris team restored it.

-The book also talks about the Barris Kustom’s fire, maybe still the cause of some heat between the two.
-Pun Intended :).
-Jeffries was never an employee at Barris Kustom’s, but he did rent space from Barris and was Barris Kustom’s “House Painter” at the time.
-One night after work, Jeffrie’s was eating dinner across the street from Barris Kustom’s, when someone noticed the shop was on fire.
-Jeffrie’s put his jacket over his head and ran into the burning building saving his girlfriend Carol Lewis’ 1956 Chevrolet from the flames.
-The firefighters stopped the fire just short of the Ala Kart, 14 cars were destroyed in the fire.
+Jeffries was never an employee at Barris Kustom’s.
+Furthermore he did rent space from Barris and was Barris Kustom’s “House Painter” at the time.
+Once Jeffrie’s was eating dinner across the street from Barris Kustom’s, when someone noticed it was on fire.
+Jeffrie’s put his jacket over his head and ran into the burning building.
+Quickly saving his girlfriend Carol Lewis’ 1956 Chevrolet from the flames.
+Luckily the firefighters were able to stop the fire before it got Ala Kart.
+The fire destroyed a total of 14 cars.
 Maybe Barris was still hot that Jeffries didn’t save a Barris car instead of his girlfriends car.

-Sadly Dean Jeffries past in May 2013, RIP Dean you designed some beautiful rolling monuments to your legacy.
+Ultimately Dean Jeffries past in May 2013, RIP Dean you designed some beautiful rolling monuments to your legacy.